In this article

 "Can you tell me about how you work with new marketing channels?"

-We use many different channels now – Youtube, Facebook advertising.
-But Instagram has been that reliable source that leads to all other channels. they create so many assets for us that we can leverage and push out into other channels.
+We use many different channels now – Youtube, Facebook Advertising, retargeting, content distribution, Pinterest.
+But Instagram has been the most reliable source that leads to all other channels since influencers create amazing assets and videos which then go viral on other channels like Pinterest and Facebook.

 "Tell me more about the rest of your clients!"

-“I like to focus on the innovative products.
-I’ve had companies come to me with great products, but I don’t really see innovative or new about it, so I turn them down.
+“I like to focus on the most innovative products and category leaders or those that have the potential to become that.
+I’ve had companies come to me with nice products, but I don’t really see anything innovative or functional or new about it, so I turn them down.
+If it doesn't make a mom's life so much better or easier, it's not the right client for me.

 I always check reviews. if a client doesn’t have amazing reviews, and the moms aren’t screaming about it, I won’t take it on.